ChristianSassine/dockerssh/README.md

 # Dockerssh
-A dockerfile for an alpine ssh server
+A Dockerfile for an alpine ssh server

 ## Running the Alpine ssh server
-To the run the Dockerfile you'll to put your public key under the name `id_rsa.pub` in the same location as the Dockerfile (the name can be changed inside the Dockerfile).
+To the run the Dockerfile you'll need to put your public key under the name `id_rsa.pub` in the same location as the Dockerfile (the name can be changed inside the Dockerfile).
 You'll additionally need to follow the following steps:

 1. Start Docker